mlaursen/react-md/packages/link/README.md

 <!-- PROPS_START -->
 ## Prop Types
 ### Link
+The `Link` component is used to render links within your app with a basic styles applied and some additional "security" built-in if using the `rel="_blank"`.
+This can be used with a browser routing library like `react-router` or `reach-router` by providing the `Link` as the `linkComponent` prop.

 > Note: Required props will have an asterisk (*) after their name.